yigitkucuk/yigitkucuk/README.md

-- ♔ I am Yiğit, a 19 year old Computer Engineering undergrad at Bilkent University.
+- ♔ I am Yiğit, a 19 year old Computer Engineering undergraduate at Bilkent University.

 - ♕ I’m currently working on an **Unreal Engine** game called **Vermilion**